ecostarsorg/ecostarsorg.github.io/careers/full-stack.md

 # 👩‍💻 Full-stack Product Engineer
 ![Ecostars logo](/images/ecostars-logo.png){:width="250px"}

-Ecostars is a B2B startup transforming the sustainability certifications industry.
+Ecostars is a B2B startup transforming the sustainability hotel industry.
 We have a product customer-first vision, and an amazing technical challenge in front of us.

 - 🌱 Startup
 - 🎯 Product